-- Find the plaque and take a photo. - ▶ Recall the decoration of the plaques in Gallery 1. - Find at least one more plaque and take a photo.
+- ▶ Find the plaque and take a photo. - ▶ Recall the decoration of the plaques in Gallery 1.
+Are they similar? - ▶ Find at least one more plaque and take a photo.
 What is its theme?

-Gallery 6 - The Byzantine Castle
+Gallery 6 - Byzantine Castles

 Scissor, pincer

 Due to the hostile invasions from the 8th century onwards, people were forced to abandon their cities and build new smaller, fortified castle-cities.
 These cities were built in strategic locations, usually on hills, so they could control nearby passages in order to provide protection to their inhabitants.
 The financial circumstances were particularly difficult in that period.